vedph/cadmus_core/Doc/core.md

 In this map, for those classes implementing `ITextLayerFragment` (and decorated with the `TagAttribute`), a mapping is inferred by combining the generic layer part `TokenTextLayerPartTFragment` with each of these fragment classes.
 This way, we have a mapping for all the closed generic types representing the various text layers.

-In this case, in the map the type ID results by combining the part's type ID with the fragment's type ID, as follows
+In this case, in the map the type ID results by combining the part's type ID with the fragment's type ID, as follows:

 1. part type ID (e.g. `net.fusisoft.token-text-layer`, decorating the part representing a text layer using token-based text coordinates);
 2. colon (`:`);